Course content and outline of the programme

 • World Heritage System and Heritage Management.

-Module II o - Culture and Economic Development
+MODULE Culture and Economic Development

 • The value chain of cultural and heritage sites;